Department of Psychology

 PSY 503.
 Practicum in Psychology.
 (1-3 Credits)

-A. Prerequisites: PSY 310 or 399 or 440 or equivalent, and department approval.
+A. Prerequisites: PSY 419, or department approval.
 Students must submit proposals to instructor prior to enrollment.
 This course will focus on analyzing, writing and submitting results of a psychological study or experiment to an undergraduate or professional journal.

 PSY 513.
 Mind and Brain.
 (3 Credits)